phuvf/oscpoint/FAQ.md

 I'm not saying that it's impossible to write a tool similar to OSCPoint for PowerPoint on macOS - just that's it's a whole new challenge I'm not interested in investigating.

 If someone else wants to give it a go, they're welcome to use the same OSC schema as OSCPoint - this would mean the Companion module would work with both.

+## Can I control Presenter View?

+The **PowerPoint Object Model** is surprisingly quiet when it comes to Presenter View.
+In particular, I've not found any way to:

+- Switch in/out of presenter view
+- Control the presenter view clock
+- Control the split between current slide/next slide/notes
+- Control the notes text size
+- Scroll the notes

+Some of these actions could be performed using keyboard emulation - and there's several tools on the market that could help with this.

+As these actions cannot be performed natively, OSCPoint is not going to support them.

+> [!Note]
+> Think you've found a way to do this without keyboard emulation?
+> Great!
+Let me know - I'd be interested to find out more.